hsanchez/hsanchez.github.io/posts/notes/_posts/2026-05-14-promptory.md

 - which format downstream parsers expect
 - how it behaves under evals

 In traditional software engineering, anything that can change production behavior is managed deliberately: version control, review, tests, releases, and rollback.
-Prompt engineering should not be exempt from that discipline just because the artifact is text.
+I believe that _prompt engineering_ should not be exempt from that discipline just because the artifact is text.
+On the contrary, it should also be managed deliberately.

 The hard part is choosing the right amount of discipline.
 In practice, teams often land on one of two extremes.

-The first is the hardcoded prompt:
+The first one is the hardcoded prompt:

 ```python
 SYSTEM_PROMPT = """